– 9th Infantry Division Distinctive Insignia –

 Motto: “Drive on”

 A scarlet and white enamel shield, the primary colors of the US Army Corps of Engineers.
-Theater made versions have the motto “Drive on” and an oak leaf attached to the shield.
+Theater made versions have the motto “Drive on” and an oak leaf on a rock attached to the shield.

 The distinctive unit insignia was originally approved for the 15th Combat Engineers in May 1942.